Won Ton Ton, the Dog Who Saved Hollywood: Production

 The film was originally called A Bark is Born and was based on the career of Rin Tin Tin.
 The story was written by Cy Howard in 1971.
-He hired Arnold Schulmann to write the script.
-It was developed by David Picker at Warner Bros who requested the title be changed so as to not clash with their upcoming version of A Star is Born.
+He hired Arnold Schulman to write the script.
+It was developed by David V. Picker at Warner Bros. who requested the title be changed so as to not clash with their upcoming version of A Star is Born.
 Picker changed it to Won Ton Ton the Dog that Saved Warner Bros.

-Warner Bros decided not to make the film.
+Warner Bros. decided not to make the film.
 Picker took the script with him when he moved to Paramount, causing the title to be changed.
 The owners of Rin Tin Tin sued the producers, causing Picker to insist his dog was completely fictional.

 Lily Tomlin was offered the female lead but wanted her partner Jane Wagner to rewrite the script.
 Director Michael Winner said Tomlin "felt we mustn't go for the laugh.
 Well, in a comedy laughs don't hurt."
 Tomlin left the project.
 Picker says Bette Midler wanted to make the film "but we couldn't come to an arrangement."
 Eventually Madeline Kahn was cast.

-Dern said he accepted the lead "because I've never been in a hit.
+Bruce Dern said he accepted the lead "because I've never been in a hit.
 This is a very funny movie."
 Filming started in August 1975.
-Karl Miller was in charge of the dog.
+Karl Miller was in charge of the dog Augustus Von Schumacher.

 Arnold Schulman, credited as a writer and producer, later said:

 Not only did David Picker, the producer, have every word of the script rewritten, but he hired Michael Winner, the director of all the Charles Bronson Death Wish pictures, to "realize" the film, as the post-Cahiers du Cinéma directors like to put it.
 It was written by me as a satire, written by God-knows-who as a slapstick farce, and directed with all the charm and wit of a chain-saw massacre.
-I had nothing to do with the final picture, and on that one, I was not only listed as cowriter but also as executive producer, and I couldn't get my name off!
+I had nothing to do with the final picture, and on that one, I was not only listed as co-writer but also as executive producer, and I couldn't get my name off!
 (Laughs.)